nonfigment/hackpro/README.md

 ## Important:

 Remember to fill-in fields in PLatformInfo section, there are placeholders, so it will not work until you insert your data.
+[More on this.](https://github.com/nonfigment/hackpro/wiki/PlatformInfo-placeholders)

 ## References: